 Over time I have worked on rockfish, flatfish, skates, and sandlances.
-Snailfishes hold a special fascination for me.
-They are some of the most diverse fishes in Alaska, and among the most adaptable fishes in the world, ranging from the shallow intertidal to deep sea—the deepest of any known vertebrate.
+Snailfish hold a special fascination for me.
+They are some of the most diverse fish in Alaska, and among the most adaptable fish in the world, ranging from the shallow intertidal to deep sea—the deepest of any known vertebrate.
 Understanding snailfish is important for understanding the evolution of fish and how they adapt to changing environments.

 What is a day at work like?

 For 25 years I spent one or two months each year at sea in Alaska and off the West Coast.
 Now I train staff biologists to identify fish and invertebrates (such as crabs) in the field.
 I identify specimens that are brought back to the lab, prepare guides, and write scientific papers.
 I work with our collaborators, especially at the University of Washington where our fish specimens are archived.

 What do you do when you’re not working?

 My wife is a serious home brewer.
 I like tasting some of the unique beers she creates.
 We like to travel too.
 Most recently we toured breweries in Belgium.
 It was wonderful.

 What is the most challenging thing about your job?